koboldo/WorkMonitor/monitoring/README.md

 Grafana dashboards (monitoring/*.dashboard.json)

 [Docker compose]
-All monitoring componets are running as docker containters Remember to edit docker-compose.yml and change GF_SECURITY_ADMIN_PASSWORD The trick is to change it BEFORE grafana container creation!
+All monitoring componets are running as docker containers on separate user botmonitoring Remember to edit docker-compose.yml and change GF_SECURITY_ADMIN_PASSWORD The trick is to change it BEFORE grafana container creation!